 Dissonance is a lack of harmony.
 When you meet someone you take an instant dislike to, that's dissonance.
 Feel like listening to Vivaldi but Eminem is on the radio and you want to jump out of your skin, that's dissonance.

 Entrainment is when a vibration (feeling) becomes dominant.
 For example, someone who has lived in fear for a long time enters a relationship with a happy person and becomes happy herself.
 That's sympathetic resonance.
 The relationship ends but she is still happy, that's entrainment.
 Happiness, the dominant vibration, became entrained within her and is now her dominant, normal state.
 If she had gone back to fear, then fear would be the dominant, entrained state.

-A real life example, I used to work at a company were the president was a really great guy who cared about and treated the employees with respect and as result, everyone treated each other with respect.
+A real life example, I used to work at a company where the president was a really great guy who cared and treated the employees with respect and as result, everyone treated each other with respect.
 A new president was brought in who was the opposite, very cut throat and un-trustworthy.
 As a result, the people working there started to mistrust each other and formed groups and cliques.
 In the end, most working there either adopted the same principles as the president (changed their vibration to the same rate as his) or, they left the company.